alexandretrotel/zed-todo-tree/README.md

 - Verify the tags are in uppercase (case-insensitive matching is enabled by default)
 - Ensure the files aren't being ignored by `.gitignore`

+## Acknowledgments

+- Tree-sitter grammar for comment parsing from [tree-sitter-comment](https://github.com/stsewd/tree-sitter-comment)
+- Syntax highlighting based on [zed-comment](https://github.com/thedadams/zed-comment) - we re-used the same `highlights.scm` structure with additional tags support.
+For details about overriding theme colors for syntax highlighting, refer to the `zed-comment` extension.

 ## Contributing

 Contributions are welcome!
-Please see the main [todo-tree repository](https://github.com/alexandretrotel/todo-tree) for contribution guidelines.
+Please see the [zed-todo-tree repository](https://github.com/alexandretrotel/zed-todo-tree) for contribution guidelines.

 ## License

-MIT License - see [LICENSE](../../LICENSE.md) for details.
+MIT License - see [LICENSE](https://github.com/alexandretrotel/todo-tree/blob/main/LICENSE) for details.